AztecProtocol/aztec-packages/docs/docs/aztec/smart_contracts/functions/attributes.md

 **Creating the function's context.**
 #include_code context-example-context /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust

 Each Aztec function has access to a [context](context) object.
-This object, although labelled a global variable, is created locally on a users' device.
+This object, although labeled a global variable, is created locally on a users' device.
 It is initialized from the inputs provided by the kernel, and a hash of the function's inputs.

 #include_code context-example-context-return /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust